LA County Eviction Moratorium

 What is the LA County Eviction Moratorium?

-The LA County Eviction Moratorium began on March 4, 2020 and currently ends on September 30, 2020 and can be extended by the County Board of Supervisors on a month-to-month basis.
+The LA County Temporary Eviction is effective through September 30, 2021 and can be extended by the County Board of Supervisors on a month-to-month basis.
 The Moratorium implements a countywide ban on evictions for residential and commercial tenants.
 During the Moratorium, tenants may not be evicted for COVID-19 related non-payment of rent.

 How does the Eviction Moratorium work?